Facts about the WCC

 - Since 1984 has annually granted the Albert Einstein World Award of Science and every second year (alternately), the José Vasconcelos World Award of Education and the Leonardo da Vinci World Award of Arts.

-- The award consists of a Diploma, a Commemorative medal and US$10,000
+- The award consists of a Diploma, a Commemorative medal and an Award Cheque

 - The members of the WCC constitute the Interdisciplinary Jury, it is currently composed of 250 members from 51 countries.